 We have a variety of free learning resources which can be used at home or in the classroom.

-We hope you enjoy using them.
+We hope you enjoy using these resources.
 Share your creations with us using the hashtag #niwarmemorial on our Social Media platforms:

 Facebook: @NIWarMemorialMuseum / Twitter: @NIWarMemorial / Instagram: @niwarmemorial / Pinterest: NIWarMemorial / Youtube: Northern Ireland War Memorial Museum